.

 Sitting at the Table

-Gillespie, George – Of the Use of a Table in the Lord’s Supper, from his Treatise of Miscellany Questions, ch.
-18, 1649, 20 paragraphs, with a four paragraph Introduction by Bobby Phillips.
-There is also a short appendix on Gillespie on the Common Cup.
+Gillespie, George – Of the Use of a Table in the Lord’s Supper in Treatise of Miscellany Questions, ch.
+18 (1649) 20 paragraphs, with a four paragraph Introduction There is also a short appendix on Gillespie on the Common Cup.

 This is the fullest and most Biblically detailed article defending the practice.
 Gillespie gives six arguments for sitting at a table in the Lord’s Supper.
 See here for a summary of his arguments.